ihamzariaz/Deep-World/README.md

 https://github.com/prabindh/euclid
 # Step 4: Editing in obj.cfg, obj.data, obj.names files.
 After labeling, we have to make some changes the cfg file in the cfg directory in darknet and for doing this we have to choose our model.
-For example, for tiny-yolo.cfg, make copy and rename it then open it and edit line 125, classes=2 line 119, filter=35     # filters=(classes + 5)*5 we will create data file and place it the data directory.
+For example, for tiny-yolo.cfg, make copy and rename it as we like i.e) yolo-obj.cfg, then open it and edit line 125, classes=2 line 119, filter=35     # filters=(classes + 5)*5 we will create data file and place it the data directory.
 The obj.data file look like this: